 - Scores must be submitted prior to 9:00 p.m.
-CDT on the season score submission deadline date.
+CT on the season score submission deadline date.
 Saturday of the scheduled event (practice or competition). - Score submissions or changes can be made at any time prior to the season score submission deadline date. weekly 9:00 p.m.
-CDT Saturday deadline. - Athletes will automatically receive a score of "0" if a score is not submitted before the deadline. - After submitting scores, the coach(es) will receive a confirmation email including athlete scores.
-If the coach does not receive the email, the scores were not properly submitted and they should try again. - The email scoring confirmation is sent to all coach emails that are selected in the Team Management System. - Partial (one or more athlete scores) scoring submissions count as a team score. and the Reserve Week score cannot be used. - Any student athlete score that is an error cannot be corrected after the deadline. - IMPORTANT Athletes that have not had a submitted score for an event will receive a "DNP" for that event. the week before Saturday at 9:00 p.m.
-CDT, the Reserve Week score will be used.
+CDT Saturday deadline. - Athletes will automatically receive a score of "0" if a score is not submitted before the deadline. - In an athlete did not participate in a week's event, select the "Did Not Participate" field. - After submitting scores, the coach(es) will receive a confirmation email including athlete scores.
+If the coach does not receive the email, the scores were not properly submitted and they should try again. - The email scoring confirmation is sent to all coach emails that are selected in the Team Management System. - Partial (one or more athlete scores) scoring submissions count as a team score and the Reserve Week score cannot be used.

+- Any student athlete score that is an error cannot be corrected after the deadline. - IMPORTANT Athletes that have not had a submitted score for an event will receive a "DNP" for that event.
 No exceptions will be made after the deadline.